taeokimeng/tf-serving/README.md

 ## How to use
 1. Save a model and configure models/models.config.
     * Set ``` MODEL_NAME ``` and ``` MODEL_VERSION ``` from config.py.
-    * Run model.py to save the model.
+    * Run model.py to save a model.

+2. Update config.py and models/models.config according to the generated model.

 2. Run TensorFlow Docker Image including Streamlit.
 (It allows you to use docker command inside a container and to connect with host network.)
     * /home/tokim/code/tf-serving should be your directory path.
     * tokimeng/tf:0.2 should be the Docker Image name you want to use.